Brenda Bakke: Life and career

 Bakke was born in Klamath Falls, Oregon, and began her acting career in a Portland stage production of Years Ago at age 15.
 After graduating in 1981 from Sunset High School, near Beaverton, Oregon, she moved to Los Angeles to study acting at the American Academy of Dramatic Arts.
 She made her screen debut in the 1986 movie Hardbodies 2, and the following year, guest starred in an episode of Star Trek: The Next Generation.
-In later years, she had a number of roles in low-budget genre movies, such as Gunhed, Solar Crisis, and The Medium.
+In later years, she had a number of roles in low-budget films, such as Gunhed, Solar Crisis and The Medium.

 In 1993, Bakke appeared in the comedy film Hot Shots!
 Part Deux as Michelle Huddleston, the love interest of Charlie Sheen.
 The following year, she played the female leading role in the action-comedy film, Gunmen.
 In 1995, she appeared as Cordelia the prostitute in Ernest Dickerson's Demon Knight, and as Captain Linda Gilder in Under Siege 2.

 During the 1995-96 television season, she was a regular cast member in the CBS horror series, American Gothic alongside Gary Cole.
 In 1997, Bakke appeared as Lana Turner in the neo-noir mystery crime film, L.A.
 Confidential.
 In 1999, she returned to television with the role of the lead character's mother in the short-lived Fox drama series, Ryan Caulfield: Year One.

-In 2000s, Bakke continued appearing in films, playing roles in smaller movies, such as The Quickie and Moving August.
-She spent the following years playing guest star roles in episodes of CSI: Crime Scene Investigation, NYPD Blue, The Mentalist, and Supernatural.
+In the 2000s, Bakke continued playing roles in smaller movies, such as The Quickie and Moving August.
+She spent the following years guest starring in episodes of CSI: Crime Scene Investigation, NYPD Blue, The Mentalist, and Supernatural.
 In 2015, she began appearing in the recurring role of Virginia in the Oprah Winfrey Network prime time soap opera If Loving You Is Wrong.
-In 2016, Bakke appeared in guest starring roles in episodes of Heartbeat and Criminal Minds: Beyond Borders.
+In 2016, Bakke guest starred in episodes of Heartbeat and Criminal Minds: Beyond Borders.